 ← Back to work

-Defining Our ML Data Strategy
+Defining our ML Data Strategy through Experiments

-LLM Pivot
+Context: LLM Pivot

 In 2024, Flatiron Health began seeing diminishing returns from its proprietary deep learning models as public, generally-trained LLMs started to surpass them.
 Our Machine Learning team began experimenting with open-ended predictions to regain our edge.
 On the product side, we wanted to understand how best to use LLMs to find and curate data in clinical workflows.
 These lean experiments—primarily failures—ultimately defined our strategy for the Patient Chart Extractor (PCE) app.